 Founded in 2005, The Endowment for Middle East Truth (EMET) is a Washington, D.C. based think tank and policy center with an unabashedly pro-America and pro-Israel stance.
 EMET (which means truth in Hebrew) prides itself on challenging the falsehoods and misrepresentations that abound in U.S. Middle East policy.

 EMET provides research and analysis which challenges misrepresentations and never bows to political correctness.
-EMET develops close working relationships with Senators and Members of Congress, and provides them with the information and analysis they need, while combating efforts by other interest groups to influence Congress with misrepresentations about Israel and the Middle East.
+EMET develops close working relationships with Senators and Representatives and provides them with the information and analysis they need, while combating efforts by other interest groups to influence Congress with misrepresentations about Israel and the Middle East.
 EMET provides fact-based briefings to Senators, Members of Congress, their staff, and the general public.

 EMET is the only organization which provides monthly seminars for the education of Senators, Members of Congress, their staff, and the general public.
 Our seminars, briefings, articles and analysis never shy away from important topics, even if the facts point to conclusions which are unpopular or politically incorrect.

 Investing in EMET means supporting a young organization, which is lean, intelligent, dedicated and capable.
 Nothing is wasted on bloated bureaucracy or cushy Washington D.C. real estate.
 Supporting EMET means getting your contribution directly to the front lines of the War of Ideas, where it matters the most.